 Why Project Heirloom?

-History is more than just dates and facts—it’s the voices and experiences of those who lived it.
-Project Heirloom ensures that the stories of Japanese Americans incarceration during World War II are not forgotten but passed down through generations, just like family heirlooms.
-By using interactive AI technology, we bring firsthand accounts to life, making history accessible, engaging, and deeply personal.
+History is more than a list of dates and facts—it’s the lived experiences of people, shaped by their hopes, fears, and resilience.
+Project Heirloom is dedicated to preserving and sharing the personal stories of the Japanese American incarceration during World War II, ensuring they are remembered and passed down through generations, just like family heirlooms.

 Meet the Team